gsamueil/openvino-NanoDegree/WRITEUP.md

       ```
       python mo_tf.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config extensions/front/tf/ssd_v2_support.json
       ```

-  - The model was insufficient for the app because It also has issues like first model where it failed to detect person in specific time period.
-It was sticking at some places where a person may leave the screen but still counted as 1 person on screen.
-Tried it with other video but same results.
-Count was not proper and also time duration which would affect the average duration with no accurate measurements exactly so I couldn't use this model too.
+ The model was not enough to implement because it also contained problems like the first model where it failed to detect the person in a specific time period.
+It was hanging in some places where a person might leave the screen but still counted as one person on the screen.
+I tried it with another video but had the same results.
+The count was not appropriate as well as the length of time that would affect the average duration without completely accurate measurements, so I was unable to use this form either.